How To Make Safe Weed Killer

 - Garden Sprayer

-1. Pour one gallon of white vinegar in a garden sprayer
+1. Pour in one gallon of white vinegar

 3. Pour in dishwashing liquid